odk0706/Simple-MVC-PHP/README.md

 - Simply copy and paste the content of the ZIP file to your project root directory.
 - Run composer update to generate the needed PSR-4 preloading files.

-## 3. Setup your Webserver (optional)
+## 3. Setup your Webserver
-In the zip file there is a .htaccess file included.
-It redirects all requests to the index.php file.
-If you don't use Apache you will need to make these changes manually.
+In the root of each release there are 3 config files.
+One for IIS (web.config), Apache (.htaccess) and nginx (nginx-redirector.txt).
+Please use the correct file based on your setup.

 ## 4. Let's go!
 Experiment with the default setup or check the docs for more information.
 Happy coding!